Bernadette Chirac: Nobility of Bernadette Chirac

-Bernadette Chirac was born into an old aristocratic family of public servants, from the Trois-Évêchés.
+Bernadette Chirac was born into the Chodron de Courcel family, an old aristocratic family of public servants, from the Trois-Évêchés.
 Her family includes military officers, goldsmiths, lawyers, diplomats and industrialists.
 They would become owners through marriages of factories in Gien and Briare, in the Loiret, which were famed for their porcelain and enamel mosaics.
 Like many old French families, Bernadette Chirac has several European royal families among her ancestors.
 In 1852, a decree by Napoleon III authorized the addition of Courcel, one of the family's properties, to their name.
 In 1867, Napoleon III made Alphonse Chodron de Courcel a hereditary baron for services rendered to the State.